Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 Screenshot by GameSkinny

-The Witch Queen-exclusive Exotic SMG might be getting a well-deserved nerf in the future, but from what I could tell, it will still be an absolute PvE monster.
-It won’t be quite as broken as it has been since The Witch Queen expansion’s launch.
-It can massively overflow its magazine, clear entire rooms of trash mobs by itself, and has awesome synergy with Strand (provided you own Lightfall).
+The Witch Queen-exclusive Exotic SMG got a well deserved nerf (or some might say a mechanical correction), but from what I can tell, it’s still an absolute PvE monster.
+It’s just not quite as broken as it has been since The Witch Queen expansion’s launch.
+Despite its adjustment, the Osteo Striga can massively overflow its magazine, clear entire rooms of trash mobs by itself, and has awesome synergy with Strand (provided you own Lightfall).

 Screenshot by GameSkinny